-Mike Sylofski is the Managing Coordinator for E-Learning Services at the Northeastern Regional Information Center (NERIC) in Albany, New York.
+Mike Sylofski is the Manager of E-Learning & Instructional Services at the Northeastern Regional Information Center (NERIC) in Albany, New York.
 He has spent over 25 years supporting district instructional technology initiatives in northeastern New York.

 Mike is a leader in helping schools develop, implement, and deliver distance, blended, and online learning programs.
 In particular, he helps manage a leading interactive video Distance Learning program connecting over 65 school districts across 16 counties.
 This program serves over 2,800 students daily and is considered a national model for E-Learning and regional collaboration.
 Cisco Systems highlighted the program’s successes in 2014 by producing a video case study of the project for its Education Industry Solutions YouTube channel.